BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

 .. note::
-    This documentation is based on the master branch, and can only guarantee reproducibility in this context
+    This documentation is based on the v4.1.13 branch, and can only guarantee reproducibility in this context

 Extending an Existing Platform
 ------------------------------